 Of all the diseases which we face today, bloodborne pathogens are some of the deadliest.
 Many can remain in your blood and bodily fluids for years, even for life, and can cause severe illness and potential death.
-For people who are regularly exposed to blood, contracting bloodborne pathogens is a real fear, so taking a bloodborne pathogen training course is crucial for them to protect themselves and everyone around them.
+For people who are regularly exposed to blood, contracting bloodborne pathogens is a real fear, so taking a bloodborne pathogens training certificate and course is crucial for them to protect themselves and everyone around them.

 This article is a guide to everything you need to know about bloodborne pathogens and the fundamentals of the training process.